OlhaKi/Reiforcement-Learning-Udacity-p1---Navigation/README.md

 ### Instructions

+You can see how to train the agent in Jupyter notebook `Navigation.ipynb`.
+To run the notebook, first start up Jupyter server with the following command:

+conda activate drlnd
+jupyter notebook

+It will open up the your web browser.

+From the file list, open up `Navigation.ipynb` notebook.
 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+The successfully trained DQN parameters is saved in the file p1_dqn_agent.pth.

 ### (Optional) Challenge: Learning from Pixels